ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ADVICE TO YOfSIO PEOPLE.

+Keep good company or none.
+Never
+be idle- If your hands cannot be nsefully
+employed, attend to tbe cultivation of
+your mind.
+Always speak the truth.—
+Make few promises.
+Live up to ycur en­
+gagement Keep your own secrets if you
+have any.
+When you speak to a person,
+look him in the face.
+Good company and
-od conversation are the very sinews ot*
+good conversation are the very sinews ot*
 virtue.
 Good character is above anything
 else.
 Your character cannot be essen­
 tially injured, exctpt by your acts.
 If